Toronto doesn’t want to be Silicon Valley. It’s building something better

 “If you want to get really granular about why we’ve been able to grow so quickly, it’s because we have government policies that have been responsive to what people told us in the tech sector, which is that ‘we need to move the best and the brightest from India or Hong Kong or Brazil, and get them here on short notice to help build our business,'” explains Tory.
 “We put in place a system that is able to bring people here in a number of days—not months and years—just at a time when other countries are going in the opposite direction.”

-But a welcoming spirit alone will only get you so far, and Tory points to the city’s proximity to the United States, comparatively low housing, office and talent costs, its strong financial, entertainment and biomedical sectors, its post-secondary student population of about 400,000, its relatively affordable education system and its scale as the continent’s fourth largest city as significant contributing factors.
+But a welcoming spirit alone will only get you so far, and Tory points to the city’s proximity to the United States, comparatively low housing, office and talent costs, its strong financial, entertainment and biomedical sectors, its post-secondary student population of about 400,000, its relatively affordable education system, and its scale as the continent’s fourth largest city as significant contributing factors.

 “I think Toronto is straight up the best place to start or build a tech company right now,” says Tobias Lütke, the CEO of Shopify.
-The Ottawa-based ecommerce platform recently announced plans to invest $500 million into doubling its employee count in the city by 2022.
+The Ottawa-based e-commerce platform recently announced plans to invest $500 million into doubling its employee count in the city by 2022.
 “The world is still having conversations about whether multiculturalism is good or not, and you know what, we ran that experiment up here, we started this in the ’60s, and it turns out it’s really good,” adds Lütke.

-When Collision, North America’s fastest growing technology conference, decided to move from New Orleans to Toronto this year, the switch was met with scepticism, particularly from its Valley-based attendees.
+When Collision, North America’s fastest-growing technology conference, decided to move from New Orleans to Toronto this year, the switch was met with scepticism, particularly from its Valley-based attendees.
 “Some people didn’t react well to the decision,” says the event’s founder, Paddy Cosgrave, during the inaugural Toronto iteration of Collision in late May.

 One of the key factors in that decision, according to Cosgrave, was the city’s open and diverse culture, citing concerns about travel bans and visa issues as barriers to hosting the international event in the United States.
-“Even whilst there might not be travel bans in place, I think sentiment counts for an awful lot,” he explained.
+“Even whilst there might not be travel bans in place, I think sentiment counts for an awful lot,” he explains.

-Like many of the start-up founders that share their stories at his events, Cosgrave says Toronto is the overnight success that took decades to build.
+Like many of the startup founders that share their stories at his events, Cosgrave says Toronto is the overnight success that took decades to build.
 He explains that Silicon Valley only became the capital of the tech world through investments by the federal government in programs like DARPA and the National Science Foundation, as well as through military contracts.

 “That started in the 1940s, and everyone started wanting to be the next Silicon Valley in the 2000s, or the 2010s, but the foundation is built on vast levels of investment into highly speculative research areas,” he says.
-“In the case of Toronto and Canada there has been a huge focus on directing a lot of money into very high potential areas.”
+“In the case of Toronto and Canada, there has been a huge focus on directing a lot of money into very high potential areas.”

 Cosgrave points to the Canadian government’s investments in AI research, dating back to the 1980s, as an example.
 He also points out that many of the industry’s biggest companies were founded by immigrants who flocked to the Valley.